mariolinguito/codingadventures/content/blog/my-first-approach-to-drupal-commerce-the-standard-for-the-robust-enterprise-e-commerce-solution-loved-it/index.md

 ### How I made it:

-I used Drush generate to create the prototype of the module, and I continued to use it to create the element of my module, such as services, controllers, and so on.
+I used Drush generate to create the prototype of the module, and I continued to use it to create the elements of my module, such as services, controllers, and so on.
 I suggest you use this tool in every Drupal development process: [here is the documentation](https://www.drush.org/latest/commands/generate/).

 The first element I created was the configuration form.
 The structure of the configuration saved thanks to this form is the following: